chengcli/canoe/doc/README-fork.md

 The correct way of creating a private frok from a public repo is by duplicating the repo, which is formally documented [here](https://help.github.com/articles/duplicating-a-repository/) by Github.

+Make sure that you have at least git 2.39 and git lfs 3.2.
+Use `git --version` and `git lfs --version` to check your version.
+The method below does not work for lower version of git and git lfs.

 For the [canoe](https://github.com/chengcli/canoe) repo, the specific commands are:

  1. Create a bare clone of [canoe](https://github.com/chengcli/canoe).